rxdu/octopress_site_archive/source/projects/index.markdown

 footer: true
 ---

+## Robotic System for Use of Fall Risk Assessment in Home Environment, WPI 07/2013-Present

+- Worked out a robotic framework for home fall risk assessment
+- Implemented a web interface for Turtlebot2 platform to make the system accessible from a webpage
+- Studying the navigation of robots in home environment and hazard detection for fall risk assessment

+{% img /images/projects/fall_risk_turtle.jpg 240 %}
+{% img /images/projects/fall_risk_webpage.png 510 %}

 ## DARPA Robotics Challenge (DRC): Team WRECS, WPI 09/2013-Present

 - Worked on door task in the aspects of manipulation and door detection with point clouds